chrisimcevoy/asteroid-robots/README.md

 ## Introduction

 HI!
-Thanks for applying to join Black Cow Technology.
+Thanks for applying to join _company_.
 As part of the process we'd like you to complete this short take-home task.
 It shouldn't take very long, certainly not more than a few hours.

 Please treat this task as though it were a real project and do everything just as you normally would (think source control).